istio/istio.io/content/blog/2019/announcing-1.2/index.md

 in networking — to make sure Istio and Envoy work at scale.
 See a complete list of changes in the [release notes](/about/notes/1.2).

-Some of the features have matured as well.
+We're seeing early results from the usability group.
+In the release notes, you'll find that you can now set log levels for the control plane and the data plane globally.
+You can use istioctl to validate that your Kubernetes installation meets Istio's requirements.
+And the new 'traffic.sidecar.istio.io/includeInboundPorts' annotation to eliminate the need for service owner to declare 'containerPort' in the deployment yaml Some of the features have matured as well.
 The following features have progressed from Beta status to Stable:  SNI at ingress, distributed tracing, and service tracing.
-The following features have reached beta status: Authorization (RBAC), cert management on ingress, configuration resource validation, configuration processing with Galley.
+The following features have reached beta status: cert management on ingress, configuration resource validation, and configuration processing with Galley.
 We know there are lots of feature requests outstanding, and we have an exciting roadmap (watch for a forthcoming post from the TOC on that).
 The work we have done in this release has taken care of some technical debt which will help us get those features out reliably in future.

 As always, there is also a lot happening in the [Community Meeting](https://github.com/istio/community#community-meeting) (Thursdays at